-- our future financial performance; - the competitive landscape of our industry; - the impact of government regulation and developments relating to us, our competitors or our industry; - the timing of the consummation of the purchase by the Octopus Investors (as defined below) of our common stock; and other risks and uncertainties, including those listed under the caption "Risk Factors."
+- our future financial performance; - the competitive landscape of our industry; - the impact of government regulation and developments relating to us, our competitors or our industry; - the restatement of previously issued financial statements; - the identified material weaknesses in our internal control over financial reporting and our ability to remediate those material weaknesses: - the timing of the consummation of the purchase by the Octopus Investors (as defined below) of our common stock; and - other risks and uncertainties, including those listed under the caption "Risk Factors."

 These statements relate to future events or our future operational or financial performance, and involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by these forward-looking statements.
-Factors that may cause actual results to differ materially from current expectations include, among other things, those listed under "Risk Factors" and elsewhere in this Form 10-Q.
+Factors that may cause actual results to differ materially from current expectations include, among other things, those listed under "Risk Factors" and elsewhere in this Form 10-Q/A.

-Any forward-looking statement in this Form 10-Q reflects our current view with respect to future events and is subject to these and other risks, uncertainties and assumptions relating to our business, results of operations, industry and future growth.
+Any forward-looking statement in this Form 10-Q/A reflects our current view with respect to future events and is subject to these and other risks, uncertainties and assumptions relating to our business, results of operations, industry and future growth.
 Given these uncertainties, you should not place undue reliance on these forward looking statements.
 No forward-looking statement is a guarantee of future performance.
-You should read this Form 10-Q and the documents that we reference in this Form 10-Q and have filed with the SEC as exhibits hereto completely and with the understanding that our actual future results may be materially different from any future results expressed or implied by these forward-looking statements.
+You should read this Form 10-Q/A and the documents that we reference in this Form 10-Q/A and have filed with the SEC as exhibits hereto completely and with the understanding that our actual future results may be materially different from any future results expressed or implied by these forward-looking statements.
 Except as required by law, we assume no obligation to update or revise these forward looking statements for any reason, even if new information becomes available in the future.